 - Evidence of a minimum of one year of clinical experience in the United States including two letters of recommendation from academic physicians with whom you have worked

 All interviews will be conducted virtually for the current year.
-Interviews will be scheduled on Mondays, beginning in mid-October through early February.
+Interviews will be scheduled on Mondays, beginning in mid-October through late January.
 On the Sunday prior to your interview date, there will be a virtual social on Sunday evening with some of the current residents in our program.
-Interviews will consist of meetings with the program director, and other program leadership, faculty members, chief residents, and current residents.
+This is optional, but we strongly recommend attending as it is a good opportunity to talk to a number of our residents in a more informal setting.
+Interviews will consist of meetings with the program director, other program leadership, faculty members, chief residents, and current residents.

 Applicants being considered for the Research Track or Idaho Rural Track will also participate in these Monday interviews.
 There will also be an additional Tuesday half-day interview for applicants being considered for the Research Track.